gravito-framework/gravito/packages/orbit-auth/README.md

 # @gravito/orbit-auth

-> The Standard Logic Orbit for Authentication in Galaxy Architecture.
+> The Authentication and Authorization Orbit for Galaxy Architecture.

-Provides simple JWT utilities and hooks for extending authentication logic.
+Provides a comprehensive, Laravel-like authentication system with support for multiple guards, user providers, and authorization gates.

 ## 📦 Installation